NERSC/SMWG-reference-arch/docs/howto/index.md

 ```

 There is a simple tutorial on the [RabbitMQ web pages](https://www.rabbitmq.com/tutorials/tutorial-one-python.html)
-to test that the containerized RabbitMQ server is working correctly
+to test that the containerized RabbitMQ server is working correctly.
+You will
+need the python `pika` package to use the example, you can install it with
+`pip install pika`